bossworkshop/boss-ppsn-2024/programme.md

 navorder: 5
 ---

-The workshop will consist of **three invited speakers** and several short talks (10-15 minutes each) on the workshop topics.
+The workshop will consist of **three invited speakers** (40-45 minutes each) and several shorter talks (10-15 minutes each) on the workshop topics.
 Below is the schedule and information about the speakers and planned talks.

 ## **Invited Speakers**